Skip to main content

 NEW TIMES FOR THE OLD WAYS

-It's all about staying in touch with the times, dude, and how better to do that than to add a totally rad third dimension?
-Broken Sword: The Sleeping Dragon is the third game in Revolution Software's ongoing(?) adventure game saga, and the one that had to make the daring plunge into 3D.
+It’s all about keeping up with the times — and what better way to do that than by adding a radical third dimension?
+Broken Sword: The Sleeping Dragon is the third entry in Revolution Software’s long-running adventure series, and the one that dared to make the leap into 3D.

-With the revolutionary breakthrough of home consoles, Revolution had no choice but to adapt.
-Without mouse control, point-and-click was no longer a feasible interface.
-Console controllers were designed around direct influence over the action.
-Revolution appropriated that fact, and attempted to incorporate some action for the youngsters.
-The question was: How much of the Broken Sword spirit would be lost in translation?
+With the breakthrough of home consoles, Revolution felt compelled to adapt.
+Without mouse control, point-and-click was no longer considered a viable interface.
+Console controllers were built around direct, continuous control over characters and actions.
+Revolution embraced that idea and tried to inject more action into the formula, presumably to appeal to a younger audience.
+The big question was how much of the Broken Sword spirit would be lost in translation.

-"Not too much", I used to think, but returning 16 years later I find The Sleeping Dragon a graphically impaired experiment that feels compromised on many levels.
-It's not downright bad, but feels half-assed.
-With the benefit of hindsight, I would call it an adventure game on life support.
-It's still alive, but its future looks... bleak.
-Most sad is the fact that Revolution's old point-and-click interface probably was the most suitable candidate to be ported to consoles, given its streamlined design.
-But they chose not to do it, and here we go with a graphical adventure that leaves much to be desired.
+“Not too much,” I once thought — but returning sixteen years later, The Sleeping Dragon feels like a visually impaired experiment, compromised on multiple levels.
+It’s not outright bad, but it often feels half-baked.
+With the benefit of hindsight, I’d call it an adventure game on life support: still alive, but with a bleak prognosis.
+What makes this especially sad is that Revolution’s classic point-and-click interface might actually have been one of the easiest to adapt to consoles, thanks to its clean and streamlined design.
+Instead, we got a 3D graphical adventure that consistently underdelivers.

 OLD ARCHEOLOGICAL MYSTERIES AND NEW PUZZLES

-Broken Sword: The Sleeping Dragon's story keeps archeological investigation at its core, but spices it up with supernatural elements.
-The plot is rather interesting and nicely channelled through the fun banter between the characters.
-It involves the real life Voynich manuscript, our planet Earth's ley lines, and a sick old man looking for the secret of eternal youth.
-His egotistical quest is putting the entire planet at risk, and it's up to you to stop him.
+The story keeps archaeological investigation at its core, but spices it up with supernatural elements.
+The plot is engaging and carried by the series’ trademark character banter.
+It draws on real-world concepts like the Voynich manuscript, the Earth’s ley lines, and an ailing old man obsessed with uncovering the secret of eternal youth.
+His egotistical quest threatens the entire planet, and stopping him falls to you.

-The protagonists, George Stobbart (voiced by Rolf Saxon, great as ever) and Nicole Collard (Sarah Crook), start off separated by an entire continent.
-They do, however, share the predicament of their current situation, and will soon find their way into each other's arms.
+The protagonists, George Stobbart (voiced by Rolf Saxon, excellent as ever) and Nicole Collard (Sarah Crook), begin separated by an entire continent.
+Despite this, they share the same sense of looming danger and inevitably find their paths converging.

-George is a passenger on a small freight plane headed for the Congo, where he has an appointment with a scientist named Cholmondeley.
-Suddenly, an electrical storm takes his flight by surprise.
-After a crash landing, George and his pilot find themselves precariously balanced on the edge of a cliff.
-Making a narrow escape, they face having to climb to safety in a sequence that introduces a brand new game mechanic to the franchise: platform puzzling.
+George starts out as a passenger on a small freight plane bound for the Congo, where he’s set to meet a scientist named Cholmondeley.
+An unexpected electrical storm brings the flight down, leaving George and the pilot stranded on the edge of a cliff.
+Their escape introduces a brand-new mechanic to the series: platforming.

 NICO IN TROUBLE WITH THE LAW